DaMrNelson/one-S-pass-firefox/overview.md

 3. [CONTENT] If there is one, show it, and set a timer to clear it when it expires
 4. [CONTENT] If they click yes or no, tell [BACKGROUND]
 5. [BACKGROUND] Add to store, or delete and clear timer

+# Goals / things to not forget
+- Allow them to set password hints
+- MFA
+- Support Firefox, Chrome, Linux, Windows, OSX, Android, iOS, and windows phone
+    - Not sure what you will have to do once you get to mobile.
+Save to clipboard?
+Hopefully that is an option.
+- See where other password managers fucked up.
+Then don't do what they did.
+- Actually price this stuff out.
+Inb4 Two Dollar Pass, the Three Dollar Password Manager: One-time Price of Four Dollars!
+- Open source the server?
+Switch to Rust?
+Or would that just be making it more dangerous?